MSCI-245-342/gitlab-codio-guides/.guides/content/Create-a-Shared-Repository-f336.md

 	- Click on "Manage access"

-	- Click on green button "Invite teams or people"
+	- Click on green button "Add teams"

 	- Search for your team and select it.